White Papers

 • Bugs in third party products.

-1.2 axis diplomat Data Security
+1.2 axis diplomat Data Protection & Backup

 1.2.1 Multiple & Automatic Checkpoints

 axis diplomat automatically attempts to take a checkpoint whenever data has been entered.
 In the event of a system failure a checkpoint represents a “clean” point to which the system can be recovered.
 Where the system is not at a clean point (for example because another operator is in the middle of filing a batch of data), and a checkpoint cannot be taken, the system simply continues.
 The next time an operator completes an update, the system will try again, and so on.
-Manual checkpoints can also be taken by a user to mark a known point to which the user may wish to recover to.
+Manual checkpoints can also be taken by a user to mark a known point to which the user may wish to recover.

 axis diplomat holds many checkpoints (typically hundreds), allowing the user to select the point to which to recover (usually, but not necessarily, the most recent).

-1.2.3 axis diplomat Backup Facilities
+1.2.2 axis diplomat Backup Facilities

 axis diplomat has built-in backup facilities which offer the following features: